Best Landmarks in Northern Virginia

 The Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center and National Museum of the Marine Corps are two military-themed museums.
 The latter is right next to the Marine Corps Base in Quantico and serves as an important tribute to all people serving in the Marines, past, present and future.
 You can also find the NRA National Firearms Museum in Fairfax where a huge amount of historic gun types are displayed.

 Northern Virginia is home to the old houses of historic figures like Robert E. Lee, George Washington and John Carlyle, the forefather of Alexandria.
 The boyhood house of Robert E. Lee is not open to visitors, but it’s worth a drive-by as it is a prime example of 19th century Federal architecture.
 The Carlyle House is open to visitors and contains original 18th century woodwork and even offers an exhibit detailing how the house was built.

 Along with the Arlington Cemetery, George Washington’s house and land in Mount Vernon is one of the top draws in Northern Virginia.
 The huge 8,000 acre plantation housed five farms and eventually the grand mansion that stands today.
 The site includes a National Treasure tour, a museum, interactive displays and on special occasions, actors in period dress.
 Also on the site are reproductions of Washington’s Gristmill and Distillery, which still makes small batches of original recipe whiskey.

 As a company based out of the Washington DC Metropolitan area, Artisan Movers holds Northern Virginia and it’s surrounding areas very close to our hearts.
-If you ever have a need for Northern Virginia movers, don’t hesitate to reach out to Artisan Movers.
+Should you find yourself interested in visiting some of these landmarks and you’re from out of town, check out some of these local NOVA lodging options.
+Lastly, if you ever have a need for Northern Virginia movers, don’t hesitate to reach out to Artisan Movers.